 Since many people don’t really pay attention to what they’re taking or how much they’re taking, they don’t know the effects.
 While acetaminophen is safe when it’s used as directed, taking more than directed can result in liver damage.
 Remember that acetaminophen is safe and effective in treating fever and pain!

-Know Your Dose is a great resource to use on getting the latest information about taking the right dosage and treating the cold and flu.
+Know Your Dose is an excellent resource for getting the latest information about taking the right dosage and treating the cold and flu.

-I hope this knowledge, tips, and facts help you learn how to give the right dose of acetaminophen to the children in your life and yourself.
-Do you have any tips to add?
+I hope this knowledge, tips, and facts help you learn how to give acetaminophen the right dose to the children in your life and yourself.
+Do you have any suggestions to add?
 I’d love to hear them!
 We can all learn more from each other in this area.